 Hohman to appear as guest artist on the "Lemare" organ at Chattanooga's Solidiers & Sailors Auditorium on July 1.
 Also, a new CD recording is in the works!
 In 1987, Frederick was credited with launching a revival of the original organ music and organ transcriptions of Edwin H. Lemare, a colorful figures who has impressed many historians as perhaps the most famous and talented concert organist of all time.
 Frederick's Doctoral Essay was an in-depth study of Lemare's playing style, and his many recordings of Lemare's original works and transcriptions have been steady sellers for the Pro Organo CD label.
 Frederick's original Lemare Affair CD was made at Church of the Epiphany in Washington, D.C., and two sequels, Lemare Affair II and Lemare Affair III, were made on the historic Kotzschmar Memorial Organ at Portland, Maine's City Hall Auditorium, now known as Merrill Auditorium, where Edwin Lemare once thrilled large audiences during the early 1920s.
 It's been 10 years since the release of Lemare Affair III, and now, Lemare Affair IV will pick-up, and offer a program that focuses upon the original organ works and transcriptions that Lemare penned during the last years of his stellar careeer.
 Lemare Affair IV is to be recorded on another Lemare organ, the Opus 1206, four-manual Austin organ, recently restored in yet another Lemare venue: Soldiers and Sailors Memorial Auditorium in Chattanooga.
 While in Chattanooga, Lemare was sponsored in his post of Municipal Organist by the publishing mogul, Adolph Ochs, who was the owner of The New York Times as well as the Chattanooga Free Press.
 It is hoped that the new Lemare Affair IV album will be available for launch at Frederick's July 1 concert on the famous organ.
 The July 1 event is being sponsored by the Chattanooga Music Club, and shall include some of the works from the forthcoming Lemare Affair IV album, as well as a festive Armed Forces patriotic tribute, and a silent movie accompaniment.
 See the CALENDAR page for more concert details.

-Frederick's most recently published original organ solo composition was originally penned in 1984 - set for April premiere.
+Frederick's most recently published original organ solo composition was originally penned in 1984 - previously set for April premiere - now postponed (see news item above).
 Inspired by tracker-action organs and brilliance of voicing clarity found in historic organs 18th-century design, and inspired by the "organ trio' settings of the chorale "Allein Gott in der Höh sei' Ehr" as are found in the Great 18 Chorale Preludes of J. S. Bach, and also inspired by his jazz keyboard background, Frederick set the chorale tune "Allein Gott" (All Glory Be to God on High) in a characteristically jazzy, impish and somewhat coy style.
 The work was written, but put away and never before performed.
 This past fall, Frederick dug up his 1984 manuscripts, and has now engraved the work, and it is offered now for purchase by Zarex Scores under the title "Modern Trio on All Glory Be to God on High," and sold at the Pro Organo website: www.proorgano.com.
-Frederick plans to premiere the work on the organ on which he originally conceived it, at the First Lutheran Church of Lyons, New York, when he appears there in recital on Sunday afternoon, April 27, 2014 at 4 p.m.
-See the CALENDAR page for more concert details.
+Frederick planned to premiere the work on the organ on which he originally conceived it, at the First Lutheran Church of Lyons, New York, when he appears there in recital on Sunday afternoon, April 27, 2014 at 4 p.m.; however, this recital has been postponed - and will be reschedled for Fall 2014.
+Please check the CALENDAR page this July for the re-scheduled recital date.

 Methuen Memorial Music Hall officer Edward Sampson offered a nostalgic and warm introduction, recalling Fred's quarter-century of history with Methuen Memorial Music Hall.
 A standing ovation at program's end brought Fred back for an encore, where Fred chose Mulet's Tu es Petra (Thou Art the Rock), a piece he performed on one of his video programs made at Methuen (see a 1999-vintge video of this piece here on YouTube).
 Photo from June 26, 2013 concert is seen just below.